-Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB
+Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 184KB

 MESSAGE: AR149

-Preached: 23 Oct 94 ▪ Edited: 29 Oct 10
+Preached: 23 Oct 94 ▪ Edited: 29 Oct 10 (Revised Aug 16)

-We have seen in earlier messages that a person who is rich and doing well in the eyes of the world may not be truly rich.
-He may be poor because he is not rich towards God, and so, not rich in the eyes of the Lord.
-He is not rich from the perspective of eternity.
-We see this very clearly in the parables that the Lord Jesus told about “the rich but poor fool” and “the rich man and Lazarus”.
+We have seen that a person who is rich and doing well in the world may in reality be poor because he is not rich towards God, and thus, not rich in the eyes of God and from the perspective of eternity.
+This truth comes through clearly in the parable of the rich fool and the parable of the rich man and Lazarus.

 In this message, I want to concentrate on the relationship between material riches and true riches, spiritual health and eternal well-being.
+We will be revisiting some Bible passages we have covered in the earlier messages.

-This comes through clearly when we consider the rich man and Lazarus.
-The lifestyle of the rich man reflected his attitudes, which affected how God looked at him, and that had implications on his eternal well-being.
-Likewise, the “rich but poor fool” was not rich towards God because of his bad attitude in this area of material wealth and God pronounced him a fool.
+This comes through clearly in the parable of the rich man and Lazarus.
+The lifestyle of the rich man reflected his attitudes, which affected how God looked at him, and it had implications for his eternal well-being.
+Likewise, in the parable of the rich fool, the rich man was not rich towards God because of his poor attitude in the area of material wealth, and God pronounced him a fool.

 Luke 16:8-13